zombiecodekill/HotDrinksMachine-BasicSolution/README.md

 There is a suite of Jasmine specs that can be run using the SpecRunner.html file.
 To run the specs the latest version of Jasmine and put the jasmine directory inside the HotDrinksMachine directory.

+The beginnings of a modern Webpack and ESLint implementation are found at https://github.com/zombiecodekill/HotDrinksMachine-SPA